Parents' Guide Calendar and Overview

 Each year we send home a parents’ guide to help you continue your children’s Christian education at home and to reinforce what is being taught in Church School.
 This gives each family with children some ideas for exciting activities for you and your children to enjoy together; it is not meant to be comprehensive or exclusive.
 Use your creativity!
 If you know the topic of the week, you can also think up some wonderful ways to “bring it home” from Church.
 This can start as simply as reviewing the lesson of the week (Can the children tell you the story?) in the car on the way home from Church and continue through the week in your daily devotions and prayers.
 This year we focus on the Old Testament and each child, from the smallest to the teens, will have a Bible storybook or Bible itself to read in Church School and at home.
 If you take it home, be sure to bring it every week!

-It is very important even for the very young child to have daily prayers (Do you have a family icon corner?
-What about setting up one in his room?) and Bible (or Bible story) reading, maybe right after dinner or at bedtime.
 Do you say grace after each meal?
 Each day they can practice crossing themselves, lighting candles, burning incense, etc. And on Saturday night, in preparation for Liturgy the next day, what about a time of private confession to the Lord?
 You could even “pray the hours” on days when you are home: 7 AM (First Hour) thanking God for His light, 9 AM (3rd Hour) thanking Him for His Holy Spirit, 12 Noon (6th Hour) thanking Him for His crucifixion, and 3 PM (9th Hour) praying with the wise thief, “Remember me, O Lord, in thy Kingdom.”
 Very little time spent, but a habit begun.
 Don’t forget a Jesse Tree (the 10-12 class is making one this year) and Advent wreath to bring Nativity closer to home.

 There will be some memory work for the year.
 While studying Moses, we will learn the Ten Commandments.
 While studying David, the 22nd Psalm.
 And, in the last few weeks of the year, the children in the 3-5 and 6-7 year old classes should learn the books of the Torah (the first 5 books) and the older students all the names of the books of the Old Testament.
 These will be recited when ready during opening exercises and prizes given.
 This would be great memory work to do in the car on the way to Liturgy!
+Here's a bookmark to print front and back with all the memory work on it for easy review:

 Just because we don’t have classes on Nativity and Pascha does not mean you will not be busy!
 Put up your Jesse tree at the beginning of Advent and add one of the many ancestors of Jesus we’ve studied to it each day, reviewing the story as you do so.
 What’s a Jesse tree?
 See the next page for instructions.
 An Advent wreath with candles to light for each Sunday of Advent (How many are there in an Orthodox home?) will add a bit of beauty to your icon corner.
 Finally the big day arrives!
 The Nativity of Christ!
 There is so much to do!
 Decorate the tree with ornaments and paper chains.
 Have a birthday cake for Jesus.
 Review the Christmas greeting, “Christ is born!” and the response, “Glorify Him!”
 Sing the Troparion: “Thy Nativity”.
 You can make crèche scenes out of the strangest things at home – pine cone people, toilet paper tube people, spoon people, etc. Be sure to have a crèche at home to review the story; before Christmas, Mary and Joseph can slowly move around the room toward the stable.
 Prayer: Lord, may you come in our hearts as you came on earth as a little child.